 We would like to welcome both you and your child to Bell Day Pre-school.
 We hope that the following information will be useful to you, but if you have any further questions, please feel free to talk to any of our staff.
 Our pre-school is located at the Lord Butler Leisure Centre which is a five-minute walk from our main nursery building.
 Here the children have free-flow access to an outdoor area.
 We ensure that the children’s environment is one that will optimize learning and encourage independence.
 Our pre-school room is solely for children starting school the following September.
 All activities and learning opportunities are designed to help children prepare for school.
-We accommodate up to 28 children per session and we work whenever possible to a ratio 1 adult to 6 children.
+We accommodate up to 30 children per session and we work whenever possible to a ratio of 1: 6 if not a 1 : 8.

 Our pre-school team consists of all different backgrounds, personalities, and experiences making our approach cover all angles of learning and interests.
-Lily is our Room manager who has just finished a Foundation Degree in Early Childhood Studies with over 8 years of experience in the childcare industry.
+Lily is our Room manager who has her BA Honours Degree in Early Childhood Studies with over 8 years of experience in the childcare industry.
 She is supported by Sophie, her Deputy, and a dedicated team of enthusiastic educators.
 The team is well established and have a great work ethic, building positive relationships with the children.
-The team includes - Laura, Abi, Denise, Holly, Alex and Yvonne, all of whom have worked in the pre-school for over 12 months.
+The team includes - Sam, Abi, Denise, Holly, Fiona, and Yvonne, all of whom have worked in the nursery or pre-school for over 12 months.